 Findings from the CIA report and coinciding outreach efforts serve to determine whether minimization and mitigation measures developed to address community impacts identified are effective in determining that the project would not have a disproportionately high and adverse effect to this environmental justice community.
 Results of the CIA will inform further transportation decision-making for this project.

 The EA further details potential impacts assessed for the entire I-80 project corridor and outreach and specialized outreach conducted as part of the entire I-80 project.
 The I-80 project corridor, outside of the area identified for the CIA, follows the existing I-80 alignment, and has no substantial impacts.
 The CIA focuses on the environmental justice area determined to have the potential for disproportionately high or adverse effects without further mitigation.

 After approximately two years of focused outreach and technical analysis, the Department has published the draft CIA.
 Community partner meetings have been held throughout the development of the CIA and are being held to obtain additional input on recommended measures to minimize and mitigate disproportionate and high adverse impacts to the Des Plaines River Bridge community.

-Download a copy of the draft Community Impact Assessment
+Download the September 2022 Community Impact Assessment

 - Appendix A: Community History Documents